 Scott made his debut on the Pop/Rock charts in 1957 with "Baby, She's Gone," which became a minor hit.
 His fame took off the following year with the double-sided self-penned hit, "My True Love/Leroy," with "My True Love" topping out at #3 and "Leroy" reaching #11 on the Billboard Hot 100.
 This smash, which became Scott's first gold record, was followed by a long string of hits, most of which he also wrote, that included "With Your Love" (1958), "Goodbye Baby" (1958), "The Way I Walk" (1959), and "What In The World's Come Over You" (1960), the latter of which also went gold.
 Scott's long string of hits, which continued through 1964, also included the Walter Scott-penned country ballad, "Burning Bridges" (1960, not to be confused with the same-titled 1971 hit by the Mike Curb Congregation), "Oh, Little One" (1960), "It Only Happened Yesterday" (1960), "Patsy" (1960), "Steps 1 And 2" (1961), and "Blue Skies (Moving In On Me)" (1964).
 Scott continued to record and perform throughout the 1960s and 1970s, and he had a hit on the Country charts in 1974 with "You're Just Gettin' Better."

 Jack Scott's many honors and accolades include being inducted into Canadian Songwriters Hall of Fame in 2011 and the Rockabilly Hall of Fame.
-In 2015, he released a new album, "Way To Survive."
+He released his final album in 2015, "Way To Survive."

 - For more information about Jack Scott's career and life, visit rockabillyhall.com.